 I had clients bring their babies in after the shut down, we discussed in detail the covid requirements, what I was doing to keep everyone safe at the studio, such as temperature checks, not working with an assistant (which I miss very much!), an air purifier machine along with only seeing one client per day.
 I'm still plugging along and moving forward, albeit slowly, but moving forward.

-I've learned so much and there have been so many changes since covid and so many within my business alone; I've learned I need more space, so I'm getting ready to move into a bigger studio space and have some different offerings for my future clients.
+I've learned so much and there have been so many changes since covid; including many within my business alone; I've learned I need more space, so I'm getting ready to move into a bigger studio space and have some different offerings for my clients in the future.
 This move was for several reasons, I love my current space, I'd love to keep both spaces, however, with covid and not wanting to gamble with future income, It's safest to just have the one studio which for me is closer to home and my student aged children.
 It will be much easier for me to pop in or for them to pop in by my studio during the day and check in on each other; this was a big reason for the move.

-The bigger space will allow me a larger variety of options, backgrounds, set ups etc. for my newborn and maternity clients, which is what I mainly offer at the studio.
+The bigger space will allow me to offer a more boutique and upscale experience for my clients.
+I will have a larger variety of options, backgrounds, set ups, wardrobe etc. for my newborn and maternity clients, which is what I mainly offer at the studio.

-I've learned that the packages I offer aren't a great fit for everyone, so the packages and offerings will be switching around to a more ala carte menu for 2021.
+I've learned that the packages I offer aren't a great fit for everyone, so the packages and offerings will be re-compiled to a more ala carte menu for 2021.
 You'll get to choose what you want and only purchase those items and nothing you really won't use.

 I'M EXCITED!
 I'm so excited and very nervous at the same time.

 I am praying for the same or even better response with the new studio, which really is only about 3 miles from the old studio and SO close to Route 80.
-People will come through the door.
-I hope to see many familiar faces and add new ones, too.
+Will people come through the door?
+I am going to say Yes, they will, just like at the last studio.
+I hope to see many familiar faces and meet some new faces, too.
 I'll be more ready than ever.

 Thanks for reading.